D4rkHero/GCNet/docs/info/Packets.md

 ## **The Overall Structure**
 In Grand Chase, the packets are divided primarily into three sections: header, payload and authentication code.
 Let's explain them one by one.

-> For demonstration purposes, we will be using the SHA_FILENAME_LIST acknowledge packet (ID: 0x001C).
+> For demonstration purposes, we will be using the acknowledgement packet SHA_FILENAME_LIST (ID: 0x001C).

 If we had sniffed this packet, its raw data would look like this:
 ```